LongerHV/STM32_DSP/README.md

 # STM32_DSP

 To do:
+- Improve screen refresh (pop when dma is ready)
 - Implement process block for modulation effect
 - Implement reverb, filters, pitch shifter
 - Add scrolling list for more parameters